hacks-guide/Guide_Wii/docs/pt_BR/nintendowfc.md

 # Vá para Nintendo DS Wi-Fi settings.

 <a href="https://wiimmfi.de">Wiimmfi</a> é um serviço destinado a substituir o extinto Nintendo Wi-Fi Connection.
 Foi desenvolvido por Wiimm e Leseratte.
-This service was discontinued in 2013, but there are reverse-engineered servers that you can connect to which restore this functionality.
-This guide provides details on two trusted services, WiiLink WFC and Wiimmfi - for most users, we recommend Wiimmfi for their larger userbase (especially with Mario Kart Wii).
+This service was discontinued in 2014, but there are reverse-engineered servers that you can connect to which restore this functionality.
+This guide provides details on two trusted services, WiiLink WFC and Wiimmfi.
+For most users, we recommend Wiimmfi because of its larger userbase (especially for Mario Kart Wii).

 ## WiiLink WFC